zveric/Computer-Science-Notes/Operating Systems/Scheduling.md

-- Scheduling is the process that computers use to create a feeling of multi-tasking
+g- Scheduling is the process that computers use to create a feeling of multi-tasking
 - This is done by a piece of software called a **scheduler**

 ## Round Robin